Freelancers Union: Honors

 Working Today – Freelancers Union was recognized in 2004-2006 as a leading social entrepreneur by Fast Company magazine.

 In 2013, Horowitz became a member of the New York Federal Reserve board.
 Chosen for the unique constituency the Freelancers Union represents economically, “Horowitz was appointed in 2013 as a Class C director and in 2014 she began to serve as deputy chair.
 As of 2017 she is a "Class C Director Chair."

 National benefits platform

 Freelancers Union offers health insurance as a non-profit health insurance brokerage.
-In 2001, it created an infrastructure platform known as the Portable Benefits Network (PBN) which provides health insurance to independent workers, as well as offers life and disability insurance, financial services, resources, and discounts.
-In 2008, it replaced PBN with the Freelancers Insurance Company (a wholly-owned for-profit company) to offer insurance to its members.
+In 2001, it created an infrastructure platform known as the Portable Benefits Network (PBN) which provides health insurance to independent workers, as well as offers life and disability insurance, financial services, resources, and discounts and dental, term life, liability, and vision.
+In 2008, it replaced PBN with the Freelancers Insurance Company (a wholly owned for-profit company) to offer insurance to its members.

 In 2014, Horowitz announced a rebranding of the PBN at the Clinton Global Initiative now called the National Benefits Platform.